mammenj/dockerizedgoapi/README.md

-# Learning Cloud Native Go - myapp
+# Customized version of Learning Cloud Native Go - myapp

 ### Endpoints
 - To see the app is up